 Blackburn Center is located adjacent to Portland’s MAX light rail transit with a stop just steps from the front door, providing excellent access to downtown Portland and other areas of employment and educational opportunity throughout the Portland Metro Region.
 It is also within a half-mile of a public library and park, and within one mile of two major grocery stores.

-Remarks from U.S. Senator Ron Wyden (D-OR)
+Recognition from U.S. Senator Ron Wyden (D-OR)

 Statement from U.S. Senator Jeff Merkley (D-OR)